-- a) History or evidence of outpatient active infection and/or febrile illness within 7 days prior to Day 1 - b) History of serious bacterial, fungal, or viral infection requiring hospitalization and intravenous (IV) antimicrobial treatment within 60 days prior to Day 1 - c) Any untreated bacterial infection within 60 days prior to Day 1 - d) Any ongoing evidence of chronic, bacterial infection (eg chronic pyelonephritis, chronic osteomyelitis, chronic bronchiectasis) - e) Any history of proven infection of a joint prosthesis in which the prosthesis was not removed or replaced, or received antibiotics for suspected infection of a joint prosthesis in which the prosthesis was not removed or replaced - f) Received live vaccines within 60 days prior to Day 1, or plans to receive a live vaccine during the study, or within 60 days after completing study treatment - g) Presence of herpes zoster lesions at Screening or Day 1 - h) History of serious herpes zoster or serious herpes simplex infection which includes, but is not limited to, any episode of disseminated herpes simplex, multidermatomal herpes zoster, herpes encephalitis, ophthalmic herpes, or recurrent herpes zoster (recurrent is defined as 2 episodes within 2 years) - i) Evidence of, or test positive for, hepatitis B virus (HBV) at Screening.
-Positive hepatitis B lab testing is defined as: 1) Positive hepatitis B surface antigen (HBsAg+) OR 2) Presence of hepatitis B virus deoxyribonucleic acid (DNA) OR 3) Positive anti-hepatitis B core antibody without concurrent positive hepatitis B surface antibody (HBcAb+ and HBsAb-) - j) Evidence of, or test positive for, hepatitis C virus (HCV) at Screening.
-A positive test for HCV is defined as: 1) positive for hepatitis C antibody (anti-HCV Ab) AND 2) positive via a confirmatory test for HCV (eg, HCV polymerase chain reaction) - k) Positive for human immunodeficiency virus by antibody testing (HIV-1 and -2 Ab) at Screening - l) Any history of known or suspected congenital or acquired immunodeficiency state or condition that would compromise the subject's immune status (eg, history of opportunistic infections [eg, Pneumocystis jirovecii pneumonia, histoplasmosis, or coccidioidomycosis], history of splenectomy, primary immunodeficiency)
+- a) History or evidence of outpatient active infection and/or febrile illness within 7 days prior to Day 1 - b) History of serious bacterial, fungal, or viral infection requiring hospitalization and/or intravenous (IV) antimicrobial treatment within 60 days prior to Day 1 - c) Any untreated bacterial infection within 60 days prior to Day 1 - d) Any ongoing evidence of chronic, bacterial infection (eg, chronic pyelonephritis, chronic osteomyelitis, chronic bronchiectasis) - e) Any history of proven infection of a joint prosthesis in which the prosthesis was not removed or replaced, or received antibiotics for suspected infection of a joint prosthesis in which the prosthesis was not removed or replaced - f) Received live vaccines within 60 days prior to Day 1, or plans to receive a live vaccine during the study, or within 60 days after completing study treatment - g) Presence of herpes zoster lesions at screening or Day 1 - h) History of serious herpes zoster or serious herpes simplex infection which includes, but is not limited to, any episode of disseminated herpes simplex, multidermatomal herpes zoster, herpes encephalitis, ophthalmic herpes, or recurrent herpes zoster (recurrent is defined as 2 episodes within 2 years) - i) Evidence of, or test positive for, hepatitis B virus (HBV) at Screening.
+Positive hepatitis B lab testing is defined as: 1) Positive hepatitis B surface antigen (HBsAg+) OR 2) Presence of hepatitis B virus deoxyribonucleic acid (DNA) OR 3) Positive anti-hepatitis B core antibody without concurrent positive hepatitis B surface antibody (HBcAb+ and HBsAb-) - j) Evidence of, or test positive for, hepatitis C virus (HCV) at screening.
+A positive test for HCV is defined as: 1) positive for hepatitis C antibody (anti-HCVAb) AND 2) positive via a confirmatory test for HCV (eg, HCV polymerase chain reaction)

-3) Any of the following TB criteria:
+- k) Positive for human immunodeficiency virus by antibody testing (HIV-1 and -2 Ab) at screening - l) Any history of known or suspected congenital or acquired immunodeficiency state or condition that would compromise the subject's immune status (eg, history of opportunistic infections [eg, Pneumocystis jirovecii pneumonia, histoplasmosis, or coccidioidomycosis], history of splenectomy, primary immunodeficiency)

-- a) History of active TB prior to Screening Visit, regardless of completion of adequate treatment - b) Signs or symptoms of active TB (eg, fever, cough, night sweats, and weight loss) during screening as judged by the investigator
+3) Any of the following tuberculosis (TB) criteria:

-- c) Any imaging of the chest (eg, chest x-ray, chest computed tomography [CT] scan) obtained during the screening period or anytime within 6 months prior to Screening with documentation, showing evidence of current active or history of active pulmonary TB - d) Latent TB infection (LTBI) defined as positive IFN gamma release assay (IGRA), by QuantiFERON-TB Gold testing at Screening, in the absence of clinical manifestations
+- a) History of active TB prior to screening visit, regardless of completion of adequate treatment - b) Signs or symptoms of active TB (eg, fever, cough, night sweats, and weight loss) during screening as judged by the investigator - c) Any imaging of the chest (eg, chest x-ray, chest computed tomography [CT] scan) obtained during the screening period or anytime within 6 months prior to screening with documentation, showing evidence of current active or history of active pulmonary TB - d) Latent TB infection (LTBI) defined as positive IFN gamma release assay (IGRA), by QuantiFERON-TB testing at screening, in the absence of clinical manifestations

-Note: Subject is eligible if (i) there are no current signs or symptoms of active TB AND (ii) subject has received adequate documented treatment for LTBI within 5 years of Screening OR has initiated prophylactic treatment for LTBI per local guidelines and is rescreened after 1 month of treatment.
+Note: Subject is eligible if (i) there are no current signs or symptoms of active TB AND (ii) subject has received adequate documented treatment for LTBI within 5 years of screening OR has initiated prophylactic treatment for LTBI per local guidelines and is rescreened after 1 month of treatment.
 To continue in the study, subject must agree to complete a locally-recommended course of treatment for LTBI.
-Use of rifampin, however, is not recommended as it can reduce efficacy of apremilast used as a comparator in this trial.

-Note: An IGRA test that is indeterminate with no signs or symptoms of active TB must be retested for confirmation.
-If the second test is again indeterminate, the subject will be excluded from the study.
-If the retest is positive, the subject should be treated as having LTBI.
-If the retest is negative, subject may be eligible provided no other exclusion criteria for TB are met.
+Note: An IGRA test that is indeterminate with no signs or symptoms of active TB must be re-tested for confirmation.
+If the second test is again indeterminate the subject will be excluded from the study.
+If the re-test is positive, the subject should be treated as having LTBI.
+If the re-test is negative, subject may be eligible provided no other exclusion criteria for TB are met.